Suprat-Poudel/banking-website/README.md

 # banking-website
-This project is made as assignment for The Sparks Foundation Internship program for December 2020 batch.
 This project contains 10 users data(dummy data) in database.
 Where they can transfer money among themselves.
 And a transfer table records all transactions happened.
 For Frontend :- HTML5, CSS, Bootstrap 3.0 and Javacript is used.
 Backend PHP used.